United captures MLS Cup for Atlanta's 1st title since '95

 Cheered on by the largest crowd in franchise history, United captured the crown in just its second season to set off a huge celebration in a city that has known so much sporting heartbreak.
-Owner Arthur Blank got to lift the trophy - less than two years after his other team, the NFL's Falcons, squandered a 25-point lead in an epic Super Bowl collapse.
+Owner Arthur Blank lifted a trophy and got soaked with champagne - less than two years after his other team, the NFL's Atlanta Falcons, squandered a 25-point lead in an epic Super Bowl collapse.

 "My first night in my new house in Atlanta, I went to bed at halftime of the Super Bowl," defender Jeff Larentowicz said.
 "I woke up and I read the headlines and I couldn't believe what I saw."